Recommended first courses in major/minor(s)

 Notes

-First-year students interested in enrolling in 200-, 300-, and 400-level courses should contact the department chair for more information.
+First-year students interested in enrolling in upper-level RHCS courses should contact the department for more information.

 • Russian Studies